ariel-bentu/tam-drawio/README.md

 ### Install in draw.io desktop

 **Note:** Since draw.io v19.0.3, in the desktop (Electron) version of draw.io, plugins are disabled by default, and since v20,  also are blocked from `extra->configurations` menu.
-To allow plugins, one needs to pass a command-line argument to draw.io `--enable-plugins=true`.
+To allow plugins, one needs to pass a command-line argument to draw.io `--enable-plugins`.

  For Mac users, there are three possible methods:
  1. Easiest, but requires downloading an unsigned app